daishir0/webdiff-alert/README.md

 ## Notes

 -   The tool uses single-threading to process URLs sequentially.
-As the number of URLs increases, the processing time will be longer, but errors should not occur.
+As the number of URLs increases, the processing time will be longer.

 ## License